labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 What is "Advanced filter"?
 --------------------------

-This part allow you to make filter in the **Selection Zone** to remove more efficiently organisms.
+This part allow you to make filter in the **Selection Zone** to remove more efficiently genomes/sequences.
 It works exactly the same as the first **search field**.